NannyML/nannyml/docs/tutorials/data_requirements.rst

 Data requirements
 ==================

-In this guide we'll present an overview of the different kinds of data NannyML requires to run it's various features.
+In this guide we'll present an overview of the different kinds of data NannyML requires to run its various features.
 The specifics for each feature are also covered in the various :ref:`Tutorials`, but an overview of all the different requirements is presented here for reference.

 .. _data-drift-periods: